Authorization

 Note

-To create such scripts requires manually editing the JSON scripts and replacing concrete values with ##variable## tokens, and this is outside of the scope of this guide.
+To create such scripts requires manually editing the .recording file and replacing concrete values with ##variable## tokens, and this is outside of the scope of this guide.

 As an example of this, the approvers may authorize arbitrary uploads.
 The analyst obtains a signed query file with the approval.
 They can use it as follows.: